avkovalevs/pg_central/README.md

 ~~~
 ansible-playbook -v -i test master.yml --extra-vars "env_state=present" -t common
 ~~~
-"-v" - verbose mode enabled,
+- -v: Verbose mode enabled
-"-i test" - show the inventory file using for playing, "master.yml" - the main file with tasks and roles, "--extra-vars" - additional parameter like "env_state=present",
+- -i test: Show the inventory file using for playing
+- master.yml: The main file with tasks and roles
+- --extra-vars: Additional parameter like "env_state=present"
-"-t common" - use tag "common".
+- -t common: Use tag "common"
 Ansible master will play only tasks which has tags common.
 This is usefull parameter if no need to play all the roles, all the tasks each times.
+To run all tasks no use tag parameter at all.